Lix3nn53/GuardiansOfAdelia/README.md

 * Pets
   * Buy eggs from pet-merchants and equip to spawn your pet.
 When spawned your pet will follow you
   * There are 2 types of pets.
 Companions and mounts
-  * Companions have health and damage attributes.
+  * Companions have health and meleeDamage attributes.
 They attack your enemies to protect you
   * Mounts have health, speed and jump attributes.
 You can mount and ride them to travel faster
   * Your active pet gains experience when you kill monsters.
 Their attributes increases on level up
   * If your pet dies, you can't spawn another pet for 5 minutes.
 Your pet repsawns with half hp after 5 minutes